 From Australia and New Zealand.
 Arching or pendent gray-green fertile fronds, 3 ft. high and wide.
 Produces numerous offsets, which may be detached for use in propagation.
-This species shows much variability in form, and several varieties are grouped together as the Platycerium bifurcatumi complex.
+This species shows much variability in form.
+Look for named cultivars like ‘Netherlands’ with distinctive grayish, upward-arching fronds.